MicrosoftLearning/INF99X-SampleCourse/Instructions/Labs/01-exercise-template.md

     # indented code block.
     ```

-1. If you need to include a acreenshot, resize it to an appropriate size (so any "normal" formatted text in it is roughly the same size as this text) - generally try to make screenshots of full application windows 800x600px (approx).
+1. If you need to include a acreenshot, resize it to an appropriate size (so any "normal" formatted text in a partial screenshot is roughly the same size as this text - generally try to make screenshots of full application windows 800x600px (approx)).
 Store images in a **Media** subfolder and use markdown to add it to the page (remembering that file and folder names are case-sensitive).
 If the image is in a list, indent it, like this:

     ![A screenshot of an application.](./Media/edge-copilot.png)